Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 export default App;
 ```

 The first two lines are standard JavaScript `import` statements.
-We include React because it needs to be in scope to use it, and then we import a component called `Title`.
+You include React because it needs to be in scope to use it, and then you import a component called `Title`.

 ```
 import React from ‘react’;
 import Title from ‘./components/Title.jsx’;
 ```

-Next, we create a functional `component`:
+Next, create a functional `component`:

 ```
 const App = ({ firstName, lastName }) => {